OJB-Quantum/Critical-Questions/README.md

 http://www.acgov.org/searchhelp.htm is a nice starting point, but not the end.
 Therefore, the list I created below can be viewed as supplementary.
+Additionally, a careful sequence of searches based on the list can be performed using ethical web scraping libraries if needed, examples provided in here.

 _________________________________________________________________________________________________________________________________________________________________